🤓How To Automate Keyword Research with Google Autosuggest

 As with everything, the devil is in the details and in SEO the challenge is to spot the low-hanging fruits provided by machine learning models.

-However, do take these automation models with a grain of salt as they are usually affected by a number of unpredictable outliers which may ultimately harm your SEO decision-making.
+However, do take these automation models with a grain of salt.
+They might be affected by outliers which could ultimately harm your SEO decision-making.